dortania/OpenCore-Install-Guide/ktext.md

 # Gathering files

-This section is for gathering miscellaneous files for booting macOS, we do expect you to know your hardware well before starting and hopefully made a hackintosh before as we won't be deep diving in here.
+This section is for gathering miscellaneous files for booting macOS, we do expect you to know your hardware well before starting and hopefully made a Hackintosh before as we won't be deep diving in here.

 > What's the best way to figure out if my hardware is supported?